rijalsandeshraj/localization_helper/README.md

 # LOCALIZATION_HELPER for Flutter Apps Localization

-This is command line Dart application that helps in implementing localization in Flutter apps.
+This is a command line Dart application that helps in implementing localization in Flutter apps.

 [**NOTE**]: You may find ['json_creator'](https://pub.dev/packages/json_creator) and ['json_translator'](https://pub.dev/packages/json_translator) packages on [pub.dev](https://pub.dev) helpful